 One downside of living in Clinton is that it can take a long time to commute to work.
 In Clinton, the average commute to work is 39.36 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.

-The overall education level of Clinton is somewhat higher than in the average US city of 21.84%: 27.45% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Clinton is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.45% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Clinton in 2010 was $39,459, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
 This equates to an annual income of $157,836 for a family of four.